twofoldtech-dakota/twofoldtech-dakota/README.md

 -   🔭 My software consulting biz: [Twofold][twofold]!
 -   🌱 Using typescript as much as possible
+-   📰 My Sitecore Blog [Blog]
--   ⚡ Full stack dev for 11 years
+-   ⚡ Full stack dev for 12 years

 ### Connect with me: